- Do not travel to South Sudan, including Juba, because of instability, ongoing conflict and a deterioration of law and order.

 - Landmines have been laid in rural areas in many parts of the country.

 - Given the extremely dangerous security situation in South Sudan, you should register with the Australian Government so we can contact you in an emergency.
 See

 Where to get help.

 Entry and exit

-You should ensure you have a valid visa before arriving in South Sudan.
-You will not be permitted to fly from Nairobi to Juba without a valid visa.
+If, despite our advice, you travel to South Sudan, you are required to hold a valid visa before arriving.
+You will not be permitted to fly to Juba without a valid visa.